 Cloud Coach sees the GDPR as an important step toward consolidating and streamlining data protection law across the EU.
 We see GDPR as an opportunity to reinforce our commitment to data protection.
 Compliance with the GDPR requires a partnership between Cloud Coach, our suppliers in providing services to support our business, and our customers in their use of our services.

 At Cloud Coach, we are committed to complying with the forthcoming GDPR.
-We have looked at the requirements closely and we are working on the updates needed in our contracts, documentation, and processes to support our compliance with the GDPR.
+We have looked at the requirements closely and actively ensure that appropriate updates are made to our contracts, documentation, and processes to support our compliance with the GDPR.

 Cloud Coach is the only project management solution that is 100% native on the Salesforce Platform that offers four tiers of solutions to meet any business need.
 Salesforce is highly committed to GDPR compliance.
 Trust is the number one value for Salesforce and Cloud Coach – nothing is more important to both companies than the protection of our customers’ data.